The British, uniquely among European nations, like to categorise our cultural epochs according to the reigns of our monarchs.

 We label our great painters, musicians, architects and authors as Tudor, Jacobean, Georgian, Regency, Victorian or Edwardian, rather than trying to recall the actual decades in which they flourished.

 Or at least we used to.
 But after some whimsical attempts at the time of the 1953 Coronation, nobody has spoken of the culture of Britain in the late 20th or early 21st century as being ‘New Elizabethan’.
-And as we prepare to celebrate the Queen’s 70 years on the throne in 2022, it seems to be an ideal opportunity to question why this is so.

 Is it because the inevitable comparisons with the glories of the ‘first’ Elizabethan age – the era of Shakespeare, Byrd, Tallis, Dowland, Spenser and Marlowe – are too depressing?
 Or because monarchs in general now seem irrelevant to what goes on, or who gets on, in the modern cultural world?
 Or it is because Elizabeth II in particular isn’t really much of an arts lover?

 Hmm.
 At the risk of forfeiting that retirement MBE, let me ponder those questions.
 First, you don’t have to be a raving patriot to feel that the cultural achievements of the British since 1953 bear comparison with any earlier age, Elizabethan or otherwise.

 From McCartney to Britten, from Hockney to Bacon, from Osborne to Stoppard, from Frayn to Alan Bennett, from du Pré to Rattle, from Bogarde to Dench, from Attenborough to Minghella: the parade of towering artistic figures from these small islands has transfixed the world over the past 60 years.
 And musicians have been at the forefront.
 I could easily name 100 living British composers, instrumentalists, singers and conductors who could justifiably be described as ‘world-class’.